UBC-CIC/commit2act/docs/UserGuide.md

 #### 1. Group Info

-- Displays the group's description and list of organizers
+- Displays the group's description and list of owners
   ![alt text](images/groupProfile/group_profile3.png)

 #### 2. Member Actions

 - Displays all validated actions submitted by members of the group
-- If the user is an admin, there will be an "Unapprove" button on the actions to override rekognition's validation or the manual validation done by group owners.
+- If the user is an admin, there will be an `Unapprove` button on the actions to override Rekognition's validation or the manual validation done by group owners.
 Admins can also unapprove actions on the user's profile page.
   ![alt text](images/groupProfile/group_profile4.png)

 #### 3. Group Members